survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

   "version": "0.0.0",

   /* Keywords related to package. */
-  /* Fill this well to make the package findable. */ "keywords": [
+  /* Fill this well to make the package discoverable. */ "keywords": [
     "react",
     "reactjs",